khoinguyen2k/khoinguyen2k/README.md

 ### Hi there 👋

 ## Eng
 I am coding on a very old low-end laptop running Windows 7 OS.
+FeelStrongMan💪💪💪

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=khoinguyen2k&layout=pie)](https://github.com/anuraghazra/github-readme-stats)
 <!---In most cases, it doesn't have much impact on programming.
 However, some applications and libraries (such as those related to MongoDB, NodeJS 18, etc.) require Windows 8 or 10 to be useable and perform reliably.
 Many Windows 7 users have instant regret after upgrading their OS to Windows 10.